Agency unanimously rejects California desalination project - NewsBreak

 Desalination takes ocean water and removes salt and other elements to make it drinkable.
 Those elements are discharged back into the sea, while the water can be channeled directly to consumers or used to replenish a groundwater basin.
 The country’s largest seawater desalination plant is already operating in nearby San Diego County, and there are also coastal plants in Florida.

-The idea of desalination has been debated for decades in Huntington Beach, which relies on its sands and waves for tourism.
+The idea of desalination has been debated for decades in Huntington Beach, a coastal community southeast of Los Angeles known as “Surf City USA” that relies on its sands and waves for tourism.
 Discussion of the project has also recently focused on the impact of climate change on regional water supplies and on sea level rise in the low-lying coastal area where the plant would be built.

 But the Huntington Beach project has faced numerous delays.
 In 2013, the Coastal Commission voiced concerns that the proposed use of intake structures to quickly draw in large volumes of water from the ocean would damage marine life.
 Poseidon, which is owned by Brookfield Infrastructure Partners, conducted additional studies and resubmitted the plan with a proposal to mitigate marine damage through restoration of nearby wetlands.